RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 Options C and D are not true.

-### Question # 101 - The Cloud Security Alliance (CSA) publishes the Notorious Nine, a list of common threats to organizations participating in cloud computing.
+### [important] Question # 101 - The Cloud Security Alliance (CSA) publishes the Notorious Nine, a list of common threats to organizations participating in cloud computing.
 According to the CSA, what is one reason the threat of insecure interfaces and APIs is so prevalent in cloud computing?
 A. APIs are always used for administrative access.
 B. Customers perform many high-value tasks via APIs.
 C. APIs are cursed.